-Folders are available as part of the Campus Learning premium offering and require the Enhanced Curriculum Editor tool right.
-Visit What is Campus Learning? to learn more.
+Folders are available as part of the Campus Learning premium offering and require the Enhanced Curriculum tool right.

 Folders are used to structure curriculum.
 They are simple and flexible, allowing you to organize your curriculum in a way that makes sense for your course and students.
 This article includes suggestions for ways you could use folders.